eohjelle/MCTS-playground/README.md

 #todo

 - [ ] Make TreeSearch and TreeSearchTrainer work with batched operations for parallelizability.
 Can try to make TreeSearch more integrated with pytorch, to all for playing multiple games in parallel using a sort of queue.
-- [ ] Improve saving and loading of models in ModelInterface, make in compatible with onnx format and wandb
+- [ ] Change methods of TensorMapping to use batched operations.Some implementations are surprisingly slow.

 # Examples